gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/CasesConfigurations.rst

 Hierarchical System Development (HSD) Cases
 ********************************************

+Hierarchical System Development ... _____ADD MORE HERE_____ ...

-The UFS Weather Model (WM) can be run in any of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice, land, and mediator).
+The UFS Weather Model (WM) can be run in any of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice, land, mediator).
 This chapter documents a few of the cases designed to support hierarchical system development (HSD) within the UFS.
 For a full list of supported WM configurations, view the `rt.conf <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/rt.conf>`__ file.

 .. attention::